ICAS Convention: an Overview

 December 6 - 9, 2015

 The International Council of Air Shows held its first convention in 1967.
 Since then, the air show community has gathered every year to exchange ideas, conduct business and begin the process of planning the upcoming air show season.
-This year, the ICAS Convention will be held on December 2, 3, 4 & 5 at the Paris Las Vegas Hotel and Conference Center in Las Vegas, Nevada.
+This year, the ICAS Convention will be held December 6, 7, 8 & 9 at the Rio All Suites Hotel in Las Vegas, Nevada.